 Students must submit a Declaration of Intention form to the Registrar's Office to declare their intent to fulfill a J.D.
 Concentration.
-Students may submit the Declaration of Intention at any time before completing their final semester.
+Students may submit the Declaration of Intention at any time but no later than the add/drop deadline of their final semester.